canonical/charmed-spark-rock/README.md

 ROCKs will be named as `<version>-<series>_<risk>`.

 `<version>` is the software version; `<series>` is the Ubuntu LTS series that ROCKs supports; and the <risk> is the type of release, if it is edge, candidate or stable.
-Example versioning will be 5-22.04_stable which means Charmed MongoDB is a version 5 of the software, supporting the 22.04 Ubuntu release and currently a 'stable' version of the software.
+Example versioning will be 3.4-22.04_stable which means Charmed Spark is a version 3.4.x of the software, supporting the 22.04 Ubuntu release and currently a 'stable' version of the software.
 See  versioning details [here](https://snapcraft.io/docs/channels).

 Channel can also be represented by combining `<version>_<risk>`

 ## Release

-Charmed MongoDB ROCK are available at
+Charmed Spark ROCK are available at

 https://github.com/canonical/charmed-spark-rock/pkgs/container/charmed-spark